 I need to express my gratitude to the faculty and staff of The University of Vermont’s End of Life Doula Professional Certification program for providing most of the resources listed below.
-I hope you find these links useful.
+I hope you find these links helpful.
 If you have further questions or are in need of more resources, feel free to contact me.

 Hospice Patient’s Rights